Scharffenberg family

-The Scharffenberg family was a family of sixteenth-century printers, bookdealers and publishers, who lived in the Kingdom of Poland.
-They worked in various parts of the book trade, including the production of paper and woodcuts, in Kraków, Wrocław, Nysa, Lusatia and Zgorzelec.
-Some of the Scharffenberg offices continued to operate for another two centuries, though under the control of new owners.
+The Scharffenberg family (Polish: Szarffenberg) was a multi‑generational dynasty of printers, publishers, and booksellers active in the Crown of the Kingdom of Poland and neighbouring regions of Central Europe during the sixteenth century.
+Members of the family worked across several branches of the book trade, including printing, paper production, and the creation of woodcut illustrations.
+Their presses operated in Kraków, Wrocław, Nysa, Lusatia, and Zgorzelec (Görlitz).
+Some Scharffenberg printing houses continued to function for up to two centuries after the family's direct involvement, under new ownership.

 Marek Scharffenberg (d.1545)

 Marek Szarffenberg, who started the family's printing business, was a cousin of Hieronymus Vietor and worked for a time for Jan Haller, both famous early Kraków printers.
 For many years he worked in the book trade and financed the printing houses of Vietor and Florian Ungler.
 Marek set up his own printing house in 1543, not long before his death.
 Marek expanded his business venture to include bookbinding and, with the acquisition of two paper mills outside Kraków, paper production.